 NSA Cadets Program Structure

 The Scholarship’s structure is different from the regular students.
 While the regular (non-scholar) cadets practice the 3-1 academic structure, a 2-1-1 program is implemented for the scholars.
-This means that NSA Cadets have two consecutive years in the academics.
+This means that NSA Cadets have two consecutive years in academics.

 You will use the money you earned during your apprenticeship.
 This is the last segment of your scholarship that you must finish in order to graduate.